-Billy Darch born in Trealaw and his early school days were at Trealaw Elementary where he captained the rugby, cricket and athletics section of the school, he also played for Penygraig and District schoolboys and represented East Glamorgan as scrum half to Bleddyn Williams.
+Billy Darch was born in Trealaw and his early school days were at Trealaw Elementary where he captained the rugby, cricket and athletics teams.
+Darch also played for Penygraig and District schoolboys and represented East Glamorgan as scrum half in a side that also contained Bleddyn Williams.

 Click on a season for a match by match breakdown.

 |Clubs:||- Cardiff -|